 Highest Cost of Living

-These are the top 10 most expensive cities in the world for expatriates.
-The most expensive city is first.
+Mercer 2018 Cost of Living Rankings provides information on the cost of living around the world.
+According to the site, these are the top 10 most expensive cities in the world for expatriates.
+The most expensive city is listed first.

 - Hong Kong, HKSAR